webstorms/Block/README.md

 ## Building results

 All speedup and training results can be built by running the notebooks/benchmark_results.ipynb and notebooks/dataset_results.ipynb notebooks.
-Pretrained models can be downloaded from Google Drive and unzipped into the results directory.

 ### Speedup results
 <img src="figures/speedup_benchmarks.png" width="500">